NPraglin/Website_Resume/README.md

-# This is my personal site repo.
+# This is my personal site
+This project was built to display my personal projects and coding expertise.

+# Technologies Used
+React.JS
+BootStrap